Lifetime Capital Gains Exemption – Is it for you? | CFIB

 Okay, I have a corporation, I’m selling, and I want to claim the exemption… how?

-First you have to ensure that you meet all of the requirements for exemption (an accountant or lawyer can help you out with this).
+First you must ensure that you meet all of the requirements for exemption (an accountant or lawyer can help you out with this).
 If you meet the conditions, you can simply sell your business shares for a gain and claim the exemption in your next tax return.

 I’m selling to a family member – does that change anything?